1923 French Grand Prix: Entries

 Four French manufacturers entered the Grand Prix in 1923.
 Based locally in Tours, Rolland-Pilain entered three cars, two of which were improved versions of the straight eights raced in 1922 and the third was one of last year's chassis fitted with a new straight six to be driven by Jules Goux but it did not start.
 Bugatti entered their new highly slipstreamed Tank model based on the Type 30, featuring an all–enveloping body.
-While this gave superior aerodynamic efficiency, the bodywork blocked the drivers' view of their tires, and the cars were also hampered by a short wheelbase and narrow track width on the winding and bumpy circuit.
+While this gave superior aerodynamic efficiency, the bodywork blocked the drivers' view of their tires, and the cars were also hampered by a short wheelbase and narrow track width on the fast, winding and bumpy circuit.
 Voisin entered four cars which also featured streamlined bodies, but with the front wheels exposed, and an innovative semi-monocoque body.
 Finally there was a single V12 engined Delage which featured a conventional body and chassis design but the engine was still being developed so it was surprising at the time that it arrived at all.

 Just two other manufacturers fielded teams in 1923.
 The British Sunbeam team entered three cars very closely based on the Fiat 804s which won in 1922.
 Fiat themselves (from Italy), who were the last to arrive at the circuit, entered a team of three completely new cars featuring, for the first time in Grand Prix racing, supercharged straight eight engines.